thriveweb/sailinginparadise/content/boatTours/2019-07-11-gift-vouchers.md

 featuredImage: https://ucarecdn.com/819e674e-12b8-4723-ba3a-8af615941a24/
 intro: >-
   PLEASE NOTE OUR TICKETED CRUISES ARE NOT CURRENTLY OPERATIONAL DUE TO COVID RESTRICTIONS.
 OUR PRIVATE CHARTERS CONTINUE TO OPERATE.
-WE RECOMMEND WAITING UNTIL OUR TOURS RESUME OPERATIONS BEFORE PURCHASING A GIFT VOUCHER.
+GIFT VOUCHERS ARE UNAVAILABLE TO PURCHASE AT THIS TIME.

   Give the gift of a beautiful memory!
 Your guests will be invited to join us for a beautiful 2 hour sunset and city lights cruise on the calm waters of the Gold Coast Broadwater.